This post may contain affiliate links which won’t change your price but will share some commission.

 This scrumptious Sour Cream Coffee Cake has a ribbon of cinnamon streusel in the middle and even more of the cinnamon-sugar goodness on top!
 It’s a great recipe that is perfect for breakfast and brunch, or even as a simple dessert with a scoop of vanilla ice cream!

 We really love coffee cake and in the spring we love this delicious Strawberry Rhurbarb Coffee Cake for brunch on the weekends.
-Don’t miss any of my other breakfast recipes like these supremely dippable Cinnamon French Toast Sticks or this Green Chili Egg Casserole for a savory option.
+Don’t miss any of my other breakfast recipes like these supremely dippable Cinnamon French Toast Sticks, or this Cowboy Quiche or Green Chili Egg Casserole for a savory option.

 Sour Cream Coffee Cake